-Under the UK General Data Protection (UK GDPR), we only collect and use pupils' personal data when the law allows us to.
+We only collect and use parents' personal data when the law allows us to.
 Most commonly, we process it where:

 - We need to comply with a legal obligation. - We need it to perform an official task in the public interest.